-- Paper I (2 hours and 15 minutes) assesses content from Modules I, 2, 3 and 5 - Paper 2 (2 hours and 15 minutes) assesses content from Modules 1, 2, 4 and 6 plus any material appropriately flagged within the specification from Modules 3 and 5 - Paper 3 (1.5 hours) synoptic paper which assesses content from Modules 1 to 6.
+- Paper 1 (2 hours and 15 minutes) assesses content from Modules 1, 2, 3 and 5 - Paper 2 (2 hours and 15 minutes) assesses content from Modules 1, 2, 4 and 6 plus any material appropriately flagged within the specification from Modules 3 and 5 - Paper 3 (1.5 hours) synoptic paper which assesses content from Modules 1 to 6.

-Physics is a discipline and, as such, it's a matter of training your mind to be prepared for the challenges it will present.
+Physics is all about problem solving and warapping your mind around difficult concepts.
+Therefore resillience is a key

 The following are good skills to have regardless of what field you're going into though.